OpenAI API openai bad-request api

 Common Causes

-7. Empty Request Body (when a body is expected): Sending an empty POST request to an endpoint that anticipates a JSON payload.
+5. Empty Request Body: Sending an empty body (or null) to an endpoint that expects a structured JSON object.

 Step-by-Step Fix